-When a proposed MUD lies within the boundaries of the City's Extraterritorial Jurisdiction (ETJ), state statute indicates that the respective city must give its consent before the MUD may be established.
+When a proposed MUD lies within the boundaries of the City's Extraterritorial Jurisdiction (ETJ), the respective city must give its consent before the MUD may be established.
 Consent by the municipality allows the developer to initiate proceedings to create the MUD through the Texas Commission on Environmental Quality (TCEQ).
 State statute further states: